lorenanda/lorenanda/README.md

 ## Hello world 👋

-🤖 I'm a data scientist and NLP developer with a background in translation and linguistics.
-Quite predictably, my main interests are machine translation and conversational AI, but also data science for social causes.
-I mainly use Python, but sometimes also R.
+🤖 I'm a data scientist and Python developer with a background in translation and linguistics.
+As you might have guessed, my main interest is in NLP, but I also enjoy automating tasks and optimizing processes with Python.
+So far, I've applied my skills mainly in the online marketing field at two startups in Berlin.

 👩‍👩‍👧‍👧 Besides, I contribute as a Marketing Coordinator to the Berlin Chapter of Women in Data.